Japan City Guides: Kiso Valley - Magome & Tsumago

-The Nakasendo, like the more well-known Tokaido to the south, was a road connecting Kyoto with Edo (present-day Tokyo).
-The Nakasendo was favored as the route to Edo by important daimyo (feudal lords) as the coastal Tokaido along the Pacific Coast had to cross many wide rivers and was considered more dangerous.
+The Nakasendo Highway was favored as the route to Edo by important daimyo (feudal lords) and their families as the coastal Tokaido along the Pacific Coast had to cross many wide rivers and was considered more dangerous.

 Magome (meaning "horse" + "basket") has the more touristy feel of the two places with more souvenir and food stalls on its steep main street and can get pretty busy on weekends and national holidays.

 Both places are best visited, if possible, during the week.

 Magome's name derives from the fact that travelers were forced to leave their horses here before tackling the steep climb to Tsumago ("wife" + "basket").